updated

 Help

-We are seeking assistance in three main areas: Garden Farm/Food Forest, General Land Maintenance, Tree and Flower Care.
+We are seeking assistance in three main areas: Garden Farm/Food Forest, General Land Maintenance, Tree and Flower Care, building projects.
 Tasks will include any of the following depending on our needs for a specific time of the year: Maintenance of fruit trees and Vireya Rhododendron flower bushes, landscaping, invasive species removal, land clearing, pruning, organic fertilizing, organic foliar spray treatments, training young fruit trees, propagating specific species, manual weed control, weed whacking, building raised garden beds, planning and preparing new gardens where we will be planting a variety of greens, root vegetables, herbs and nitrogen-fixing crops, and implement crop guilds.
 Workawayers will have an opportunity to harvest fruits, vegetables and flowers depending on the time of year.
 Additional general tasks you may be responsible for are: maintaining compost pile, starting seedlings, transplanting, collecting items around the property for organic mulching, setting up weed mat, and general organizing of shed, seeds, and tools.
-We would love to have a Workaway guest who is skilled in carpentry to build compost bins, a few basic trellis systems for our dragonfruit and vine-growing vegetables, and/or a basic wooden platform.
+We would love to have a Workaway guest who is skilled in carpentry to build compost bins and other building and maintenance projects.

 English: Fluent